 - Educational psychologists

 - Occupational therapists

-- · Physical therapists
+- Physical therapists

 - Social workers

 - Speech-language pathologists

 Additional medical consultation is available, as needed, from pediatric physicians trained in neurogenetics, sleep medicine, psychiatry and rehabilitation.
-All Kennedy Krieger clinicians have experience in working with children with chronic medical needs, and will do their best to help your child reach his or her full potential.
+All Kennedy Krieger clinicians have experience in working with children with chronic medical needs, and will do their best to help your child reach their full potential.